blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### New features
 * Support for GoLang is now extended to Go 1.22.2.
 ### Resolved issues
-* (IDETECT-3181) Resolved an issue with naming of Eclipse components to improve matching.
+* (IDETECT-3181) Improved Eclipse component matching implementation through better handling of external identifiers.